INB400 Global Strategy and Management (not offered)

 The philosophy of the course is that theory should be illustrated by rich, in-depth cases.
 The course makes use of a range of cases that have, for the most part, been developed especially for the course.
 Students are assigned to case-groups each of which has the responsibility for presenting and leading the discussion of a particular case.

-Each student will also join a term-paper group comprising at least three different nationalities.
-The term-paper will relate theory derived from the course to challenges confronting a particular MNC.
-Although the paper will be theory driven, part of the exercise is to provide solutions that might be applied by the MNC.
-Topics for the term paper may include:
+Each student will also join a term-paper group preferably comprising three different nationalities.
+The term- paper will relate theory derived from the course to challenges confronting a particular MNE.
+Although the paper will be theory-driven, part of the exercise is to provide solutions that might be applied by the MNE.
+Topics for the term paper may, for example, include:

 Knowledge - the candidate

 - can understand how local, regional, and global economic, social, political, cultural, and institutional factors affect decision-making in international expansion (Internationalism)

 - can understand the ethical challenges MNEs face when operating in developing countries, especially bottom-of-the-pyramid markets (Responsible citizenship)

 Skills - the candidate